 In the options below, you must first remove the Google reCAPTCHA from your site.
 If you have the reCAPTCHA key added to a contact form (for example, in Contact Form 7), sometimes removing the key is all you need to do.

 The first option is to use a honeypot instead of a reCAPTCHA.
 We recommend using the free WP Armour WordPress plugin.
 It uses a combination of JS (which spam bots can’t use) and unique hidden fields to block spam.
 It’s lightweight, doesn’t make any external calls, and is GDPR compliant.
 They also have a premium version if you need additional protection.
 The plugin is regularly updated, and the developer is very active in the support forums.

-If you’re already using Cloudflare, then Turnstile is an excellent Google reCAPTCHA alternative.
+Turnstile is an excellent Google reCAPTCHA alternative.
 In fact, we’re using it on this site (see the bottom of our contact form).
-And it’s completely free.
-There are no frustrating puzzles to solve, and there is even an invisible mode.
+It’s completely free, and you don’t even have to be using Cloudflare to implement it on your site.
+There are no frustrating puzzles to solve, and there is an invisible mode.
 Turnstile is lightweight and GDPR-compliant.
 It doesn’t use any cookies.